Locksmith

 i just started renting a new house. the landlord said there was a safe i could use if i wanted to but said he didnt know the combination. i can close that latch but if i turn the dial i will be locked out. is there anyway i can find out the combo?

-Asked by eric almost 9 years ago
+Asked by eric over 9 years ago

 You'd have to have a locksmith come out & decode it.
 Otherwise you can always take it in somewhere of its small enough to transport yourself.